alicerunsonfedora/costumemaster/README.md

 ### Requirements

-- Xcode 12.x* or higher
+- Xcode 12.2* or higher
 - macOS 10.15.6 (Catalina) or higher
 - [KeyboardShortcuts][keys] (added when cloning)
 - (Optional, but recommended) [SwiftLint][linter]

-Clone the Xcode project, ensure that dependencies are install with the Swift Package Manager, and then run the `Conscious` scheme to build the project in Xcode.
+Clone the Xcode project, ensure that dependencies are install with the Swift Package Manager, and then run the **Game** scheme to build the project in Xcode.

 To make a release version, click on the destination ("My Mac") and select "Any Mac (Apple Silicon, Intel)", then go to **Product &rsaquo;
 Archive**.

 <small>*The release version of Xcode 12.0 and the GM seed are not compatible with this project due to the macOS 11 SDK not being
-present.</small>
+present.
+To build with Xcode 12.0, you will need to comment out code for GKAccessPoint and GKLeaderboards.</small>

 ### Game Center